Powerless (Linkin Park song): Promotion

 "Powerless", the twelfth and closing track of the album, is featured in the closing credits to the film Abraham Lincoln: Vampire Hunter.
 A performance music video of "Powerless" featuring scenes from the film was released on Yahoo!, serving as the film's music trailer.
 The music video was directed by Timur Bekmambetov, director of Abraham Lincoln: Vampire Hunter.
 The video was filmed in Berlin, Germany.
 Bekmambetov screened the film for the band, who reacted positively to the film, and believed that the band had a song that would fit into the film; hence, "Powerless" was chosen.

 It was used in a commercial promoting the second season of the NBC show Revolution, following the usage of "Roads Untraveled" in a commercial promoting the first season.

 Reception

 Billboard lists "Powerless" as an example "of why Linkin Park remains vital while its nu-metal compatriots have more or less fallen by the wayside".
 AltSounds.com says the song is "certainly bigger and bolder than the majority of the album's songs, but it still doesn't shake you to your core like I wish it would".

 Music video

-Chester Bennington has confirmed in an interview that a music video will be shot for "Powerless".
+A music video for "Powerless" was announced in August 2012.
 Music for Relief premiered the promotion video of "Powerless" on November 27, 2012.
 The two-minute video was a compilation between the "Powerless" footage filmed for the trailer of Abraham Lincoln: Vampire Hunter and clips of the Music for Relief's Power the World campaign.

-As of November 2021, the song has 4.5 million views on YouTube.